 You'll find many of the best places to snowboard west of the Rockies (or smack dab in the middle of them at places like Telluride, Crested Butte, Sun Valley, and Park City) where the peaks are tall and the elevations record-breaking.
-But don't rule out the East Coast completely — both New York's Whiteface Mountain and Vermont's Stratton made our list, too.
-Whether you're an expert rider with tricks to spare or a snowboarding newbie just starting out, there's something for everyone at the best snowboarding resorts in the U.S.
+But don't rule out the East Coast completely — Whiteface Mountain, Hunter and Vermont's Stratton made our list, too.